bata24/gef/README.md

 - `ksymaddr-remote-apply`/`vmlinux-to-elf-apply`: applies kallsyms information obtained by `ksymaddr-remote` or `vmlinux-to-elf` to gdb.
     - ![](images/ksymaddr-remote-apply.png)
     - ![](images/vmlinux-to-elf-apply.png)
-    - Once you get symboled pseudo ELF file, you can reuse and apply it automatically even after rebooting qemu-system.
+    - Once you get a symboled pseudo ELF file, you can reuse and apply it automatically even after rebooting qemu-system.
     - `vmlinux-to-elf-apply` and `ksymaddr-remote-apply` provide almost the same functionality.
         - `vmlinux-to-elf-apply`: Requires installation of external tools.
 Create `vmlinux` with symbols.
         - `ksymaddr-remote-apply`: Requires no external tools.
-Create an blank ELF with only embedded symbols.
+Create a blank ELF with only embedded symbols.
 - `slub-dump`: dumps slub free-list.
     - Supported on x64/x86/ARM64/ARM + `SLUB` + no-symbol + kASLR.
-    - Supported on both `CONFIG_SLAB_FREELIST_HARDENED` is `y` or `n`.
+    - Supported regardless of whether `CONFIG_SLAB_FREELIST_HARDENED` is `y` or `n`.
-    - It supports to dump partial pages (`-v`) and NUMA node pages (`-vv`).
+    - It supports dumping partial pages (`-v`) and NUMA node pages (`-vv`).
     - Since `page_to_virt` is difficult to implement, it will heuristically determine the virtual address from the free-list.
     - ![](images/slub-dump.png)
 - `slab-dump`: dumps slab free-list.